pustotnik/zenmake/docs/conftests.rst

         If you use ``check-by-pyfunc`` in ``checks`` you should understand that python function must be thread safe.
-If you don't use any shared data in this function you don't need to worry about concurrency.
+If you don't use any shared data in such a function you don't need to worry about concurrency.

         If parameter ``tryall`` is True then all configuration tests from the parameter ``checks`` will be executed despite of errors.